 For instance, you may want to seamlessly send data from your event platform to Salesforce or HubSpot.
 In either scenario, having event software integrations will be essential.
 Integrating your event platform and your CRM allows better visibility into all your prospect and customer activities.
 Additionally, integrating your event software with your CRM empowers your sales team with more data they can use to curate their conversations and messaging and to better align with your overall event strategy.

 Below is an example of how Bizzabo can integrate event data from contacts to leads into a CRM like Salesforce.

-On the attendee side of the event, first impressions day-of are critical.
-Having a plan (and contingency plan) for your onsite registration process will ensure a seamless and delightful experience for your attendees.
+On the attendee side of the event, first impressions are critical.
+A plan (and contingency plan) for your onsite registration process will ensure a seamless and delightful experience for your attendees.

-For example, you may want to review event platforms that have options to build onsite kiosks for attendees.
-This allows for a faster check-in experience.
-Additional technical support may be needed on hand in the event of an outage or other troubleshooting issues.
-An on-site experience also allows you to quickly capture important event data for analysis.
+For example, you may want to review event platforms that can build onsite kiosks for attendees.
+Although this allows for a faster check-in experience, you may still want technical support staff in case of an outage or other troubleshooting issues.
+A thoughtful and intentional onsite experience allows you to quickly capture necessary event data for analysis such as the following:

 - Total number of attendees

 Once your attendee has checked in, you’ll want to make the event as engaging and accessible as possible — whether you’re hosting a large conference or a small satellite event.
 An easy way to do this is by investing in a mobile event experience, which allows attendees to engage with your event and each other in real time in the palms of their hands.
 A branded, in-app event experience can increase brand equity, drive attendee engagement, grow your event community, and help sponsors engage with their audience more effectively.